satishdotpatel/satishdotpatel.github.io/_posts/2024-03-26-upgrade-ceph-from-quincy-to-reef.markdown

 2024-03-21T02:37:00.799319+0000 mgr.os-ctrl2.bmqlnf (mgr.36605239) 404 : cephadm [INF] Upgrade: unsafe to stop osd(s) at this time (23 PGs are or would become offline)
 ```

-If all goes well then voila!!
+If all goes well. voila!!

 ```
 $ ceph version